milindmjoshi/weather-forecast/README.md

 # weather-forecast

 ## Description
-Application which shows the weather forecast for the next day, and a five day forecast for the next five days.
+Application which shows the weather forecast for a city for the next day, and a five day forecast for the next five days.
 User can search for a city, and if the city is found then the forecast is shown for that city.
 In addition, if the city is found a button is shown under the search with the city name that was found for a quick search on the weather for that city.
 If the city was not found, a city not found message is shown at the top of the screen.

 ![Screenshot](./assets/images/06-demo.png)